abdul-o/stutern-first-bakend-task/readme.md

         Answer: Javascript code can also be run in Node

     2. Name 5 things Javascript can do.
           a.
 JavaScript is use to build interactive web pages.
-Some developers refer
           b.
-These days, you can build full blown Web or
+It also use to build full Website
           c.
-Mobile applications as
+JavaScript is also use to build Mobile applications
-           d.   well as Real-time Networking Applications like Chats, Video streaming services, command line tools or         e. even games.
+          d.
+It is use to develop chatting application
+          e.
+It can be use to develop games.

     3. When was ECMAScript first released ?